Valdecy/Metaheuristic-Firefly_Algorithm/README.md

 # Metaheuristic-Firefly_Algorithm
-Firefly Algorithm  to Minimize Functions with Continuous Variables.
+Firefly Algorithm  to Minimize Functions with Continuous Variables